 Generally speaking, there are two ways to invest in municipal bonds: directly or through a municipal bond fund.
 Investors can purchase bonds directly from a municipality through their bank or broker.
 This method offers investors the comfort of knowing precisely what bonds they own within their portfolio, such as general obligation, revenue, or assessment bonds, as well as the exact term and yield offered by the investment.

-The second way to invest in municipal bonds is to purchase shares in a municipal bond fund.
+The second way to invest in municipal bonds is to purchase shares in a municipal bond fund through a broker like You Invest by JP Morgan.
 This method offers instant diversification across hundreds of municipal bonds, which can reduce risk for investors.
 Another significant advantage is the increased liquidity available via bond funds.
 Fund shares can be sold at any time, so investors will have no problem unloading their bonds for any reason.

 Municipal bonds offer investors a number of advantages in the never-ending quest to minimize taxes and grow capital.
 Before you rush into the municipal bond market, however, make sure to do your homework.
 No investment is perfect and municipal bonds may not be the best investment to diversify your portfolio, especially if you are in a low tax bracket.